magpie-ea/magpie-v3-docs/README.md

-# babe-docs
+# magpie-docs
-full documentation of _babe
+full documentation of _magpie